Top 8 Essential Oils For Inflammation

 Whether you’ve been spending too much time at your keyboard or you’ve taken one too many tennis serves, your joints may need some TLC.
 Especially for those suffering from arthritis pain, follow these steps to support pain relief.

 Melt soy wax in a double boiler.

 Place mixture in a 3 oz glass container.

 If you’re experiencing inflammation in the form of chest tightness, mucous, and other cold symptoms, harness the power of essential oil aromatherapy.

 Here are two of our favorite blends.

 Place this blend in a 10 ml bottle for decongestant, mucolytic, and anti-inflammatory effects.
-Add to a diffuser to soothe respiratory inflammation.
+Add to an aromatherapy diffuser to soothe respiratory inflammation.

 50 drops Eucalyptus essential oil